agrc/gis.utah.gov/_posts/2019-06-11-sgid-then-and-now.md

 Ultimately, our goal is provided the most-current, industry-accepted tools that allow our users to access high-quality, standardized, statewide GIS data for Utah.
 Additionally, we design or paths forward with a reasonable amount of backward capability.

 We are always curious to hear from our users on how you access the data, what formats you use, and how we can better get the data into your hands.
-Please take a moment to fill out our [poll](https://www.surveymonkey.com/r/3P58K98) on your preferred method(s) of accessing SGID data.
+Please take a moment to fill out our one-question [poll](https://www.surveymonkey.com/r/3P58K98) on your preferred method(s) of accessing SGID data.
 This helps us gauge where we should focus our future efforts.

 [![Take the Survey]({{ "/images/SGID_2019_take_the_poll.png" | prepend: site.baseurl }}){: .flex .flex--center}](https://www.surveymonkey.com/r/3P58K98)